nevir/SMJobKit/SampleApp/README.md

 1. Create a new command line tool target (type `Foundation` is a good starting point).

-2. Create an Info.plist for the server, [as per the sample](SampleServer/SampleServer-Info.plist):
+2. Create an Info.plist for the service, [as per the sample](SampleService/SampleService-Info.plist):

   * Make sure that you set the Bundle identifier to a launchd-appropriate service name such as `com.example.AppName.ServiceName`.